bmeares/Meerschaum/docs/mkdocs/reference/background-jobs.md

 !!! note ""
     Omitting the starting time will use the current time as the starting point.
 Unless specified, the default timezone is UTC.
 See [Verifying Schedules](#verifying-schedules) below for ways you can experiment with different schedule strings.

-The starting time `tomorrow` is a useful keyword for jobs you do not wish to run immediately but wish to keep dynamic.
-Any time specified alongside `tomorrow` will be added to midnight; for example, the string `daily starting tomorrow` will fire on the next upcoming midnight.

 ### Cron Format